llm-bible/llm-bible.github.io/_publications/huang2023comparing.markdown

 bibkey: huang2023comparing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.04059"}
-tags: ['Prompting', 'RAG', 'Model Architecture', 'GPT']
+tags: ['RAG', 'GPT', 'Prompting', 'Model Architecture']
 ---
 Automated coaching messages for weight control can save time and costs, but their repetitive, generic nature may limit their effectiveness compared to